Aman-raj048/OIBSIP_Data-Analytics_1/README.md

   - Transaction tiers reveal premium, mid‑range, and budget shoppers.

 - *Product Analysis:*
-  Electronics and Clothing dominate revenue, Beauty remains strong.
+  - Electronics and Clothing dominate revenue, Beauty remains strong.
-  Price distribution consistent across categories (₹25–₹500).
+  - Price distribution consistent across categories (₹25–₹500).

+- *Visualization Report:*
+  Charts and graphs were created in Excel to highlight demographics, product performance, and seasonal trends.

 ## 🔹Conclusion

-This project demonstrates SQL‑based retail sales analysis using the OIBSIP_data-analytics_1 database.
-By importing the dataset into MySQL Workbench, cleaning records, and running exploratory queries, we uncovered actionable insights on demographics, product performance, transaction behavior, and seasonal trends.
-The findings highlight how SQL can support business decisions by identifying profitable customer segments, peak seasons, and spending behaviors.
+- This project demonstrates SQL‑based retail sales analysis using the retail_sales database.
+- By importing the dataset into MySQL Workbench, cleaning records, running exploratory queries, and visualizing results, we uncovered actionable insights on demographics, product performance, transaction behavior, and seasonal trends.
+- The combination of SQL queries and clear visualizations ensures findings are both data‑driven and easy to interpret, supporting business decisions effectively.